-Moreover, application of the Court's interpretation leads to unreasonable results.
+Moreover, application of the Panel's interpretation leads to unreasonable results.
 Harris, 119 Nev. at 642, 81 P.3d at 534 (The statutory provision should also be interpreted such that its application produces no "absurd or unreasonable results.").
 For example, the record contains previous patron-on-patron domestic assaults occurring in guest rooms on the premise.
-Under the Court's holding, an innkeeper would owe a "duty"-as a matter of law-to a patron involved in a future domestic assault in a hotel room merely because there was prior incidents of similar domestic assaults.
-This result highlights the failures of the Court's foreseeability analysis.
+Under the Panel's holding, an innkeeper would owe a "duty"-as a matter of law-to a patron involved in a future domestic assault in a hotel room merely because there was prior incidents of domestic assault.
+This result highlights the failures of the Panel's foreseeability approach.

-wrongful act [that] occurred on the premise" truncates the law's foreseeability analysis.
+Yet, the Panel's decision that "the battery against Humphries and Rocha was foreseeable based on NYNY's notice or knowledge of prior incidents of similar wrongful act [that] occurred on the premise" truncates the law's foreseeability analysis.
 See Decision at 11.
 The foreseeability analysis cannot end there.
-Instead, the test should take all factors of an incident into account when evaluating the issue of duty.
-All these factors are weighed by the district court when determining whether a duty exist as a matter of law.
+Instead, the test must take into account all factors of an incident when determining the existence of a legal duty.
+All these factors are weighed by the district court when determining whether a duty exists which is precisely what the district court did in recognizing that the facts did not support the existence of a duty here.2

-That approach is consistent with the Court's decision in Estate of Smith.
-For example, in Estate of Smith this Court found that foreseeability should also consider whether the circumstances leading up to the incident indicate that the innkeeper should have known of the specific danger and whether the innkeeper took basic minimum precautions reasonably expected to ensure the safety of its patrons.
-Estate of Smith, 127 Nev. at 862, 265 P.3d at 693.
-Under NRS 651.015(3) "a wrongful act
+That approach is consistent with Estate of Smith.
+There, this Court found that the test for foreseeability should also consider whether the circumstances leading up to the incident indicate that the innkeeper should have known of the specific danger and whether the innkeeper took basic minimum precautions reasonably expected to ensure the safety of its patrons.
+Estate of Smith, 127 Nev. at 862, 265 P.3d at 693.3